Bertha L. Williams -- St. Matthews

-Funeral services are entrusted to Carson's Funeral Home of St. Matthews.
+Viewing will be held from 3 to 7 p.m.
+Friday, Nov.
+13, at Carson's Funeral Home in St. Matthews.
+Social distancing and face masks required for each occasion.
 Family and friends may call the residence or Carson's Funeral Home.

 Obituaries Newsletter